Global Missions

 Based on the “Great Commission”, one mission of Shady Grove United Methodist Church is to make disciples of Jesus Christ for the transformation of the world.
 Shady Grove does this through various means and we hope you will join us as we take direct responsibility for people of the world around our church, the community in which we and others study, work, shop, and play.

 Through a simple shoebox gift with Operation Christmas Child, our congregation can help change the world, one life at time.
-Thank you to all who participated in Operation Christmas Child in 2023, especially those making jump ropes, sewing dresses and shorts, folding shoeboxes, putting together pencil bags, buying items, separating, sorting and prepping items, volunteering, and packing shoeboxes at the packing party, handing out shoeboxes, packing shoeboxes at home, carrying gift filled shoeboxes to the cars, and most importantly, praying for the children that will receive the shoeboxes.
-The Shady Grove family lovingly packaged 386 shoebox gifts at our packing party and at home and built another 26 shoebox gifts online.
-412 children will learn of God’s love when they receive your shoebox gift and are given the chance to learn of the Greatest Gift, Jesus Christ.
+Thank you to all who participated in Operation Christmas Child in 2025, especially those making jump ropes, sewing dresses and shorts, folding shoeboxes, putting together pencil bags, buying items, separating, sorting and prepping items, volunteering, and packing shoeboxes at the packing party, handing out shoeboxes, packing shoeboxes at home, carrying gift filled shoeboxes to the cars, and most importantly, praying for the children that will receive the shoeboxes.
+The Shady Grove family lovingly packaged over 500 shoeboxes.
+These children will learn of God’s love when they receive your shoebox gift and are given the chance to learn of the Greatest Gift, Jesus Christ.
 Visit the OCC WEBSITE to learn more or click HERE to watch a video.

 You may take part in any or all steps!